Acupuncture for Infertility

 - Acupuncture to Increase motility, quality of sperm and sperm count 4

 Infertility can be a disappointing, frustrating and heartbreaking experience.
-At Soul Potential Acupuncture we are here to help you find a resolution to your fertility frustrations.
+At Castle Pines Acupuncture we are here to help you find a resolution to your fertility frustrations.
 Schedule an appointment now to talk about how we can help you successfully start a family.

 1. Practice Committee of the American Society for Reproductive Medicine in collaboration with the Society for Reproductive Endocrinology and Infertility.
 Electronic address: ASRM@asrm.org; Practice Committee of the American Society for Reproductive Medicine in collaboration with the Society for Reproductive Endocrinology and Infertility.
 Optimizing natural fertility: a committee opinion.
 Fertil Steril.
 2017 Jan;107(1):52-58. doi: c10.1016/j.fertnstert.2016.09.029.
 Epub 2016 Oct 26.
 PMID: 28228319.

 2. Female Infertility (n.d).
 Retrieved from https://www.mayoclinic.org/diseases-conditions/female-infertility/symptoms-causes/syc-20354308

 3. Ng EH, So WS, Gao J, Wong YY, Ho PC.
 The role of acupuncture in the management of subfertility.
 Fertil Steril.
 2008 Jul;90(1):1-13. doi: 10.1016/j.fertnstert.2008.02.094.
 Epub 2008 Apr 28.
 PMID: 18440533.